 Information for Disaster Risk Reduction

 Once the emergency phase of a flood event is over – whereby this point in time is sometimes difficult to define exactly – the recovery will start.
-Once the first responders and relief organistation/agencies have left, very often national and local institutions do not receive sufficient support for dealing with the aftermath of a flood event.
+Once the first responders and relief organisations/agencies have left, very often national and local institutions do not receive sufficient support for dealing with the aftermath of a flood event.
 The Post Disaster Needs Assessment (PDNA) carried out jointly by World Bank, UN and EU provides the basis for establishing the required donor support for large-scale events, e.g. after the floods in the Western Balkan in 2014.
 In general, the assessment of significant landscape/surface changes resulting from an event is paramount for any flood situation - independent of scale.
 If not already included in an activation of and emergency mapping services, the comparison of the pre- to post-event situation imagery reveals the scale and scope of the changes and the impact (e.g. land use, land cover, infrastructure).
 In practical terms, this can be achieved by detecting the changes between the reference and impact map and/or respective pre/post event imagery.

 To guide reconstruction/rehabilitation efforts, the exposure and vulnerability assessment provides the most crucial information for planning and implementation.
 In cases where these assessments are already available before the event, the re-assessment will reflect the new baseline and indicate where vulnerability hot spots are and previous risk reduction measures have been successful or failed.
 Exposure maps locate the elements at risk for a probable/historic hazard (HQ50, HQ100).
 This could already be included in a more advanced reference map.
 Vulnerability analysis goes one step further by taking into account the sensitivity of assets and people to be harmed (e.g. by floods) and their resilience (this refers to capacities to cope, to be prepared, and to recover).